katlynhutson/stroke_react/planning/planning.md

 - create account functionality - :)
 - auto log in functionality - :)
 - post after create account functionality - :)
-- login functionality
+- login functionality - :)
-- read functionality after login
+- read functionality after login - :)
-- post request from logged in user
+- post request from logged in user - :)
-- edit request from logged in user to specifically edit the additional notes section
+- edit request from logged in user to specifically edit the additional notes section - maybe stretch goal
+- error handle on create account parameters
+- create form checker to determine test results
+- get rid of console logs
+- get rid of alerts
 - create specific content for each question
 - create specific content for the about page
 - create specific content for formatting the form data